Gender Affirming Therapy

 - Find new ways of expressing intimacy together

-- Navigate the intersectionality of race, culture, gender, gender expression and sexuality
+- Navigate the intersectionality of race, culture, ability, gender, gender expression, sexuality and relationship diversity

-When do I know if I need to see a gender therapist?
+When do I know if I need to see a therapist?

 Common parent questions and concerns:

-1. What does it mean to be transgender, gender expansive, non-binary, gender fluid or any other identity that my child is identifying as?
+1. What does it mean to be transgender, gender expansive, non-binary, gender fluid or any other identity that my child shares with me?

 2. Are my child’s friends and social media influencing my child’s identity?

-3. When are the steps and the best time to begin social and/or medical transitioning?
+3. When are the steps and the best time to begin social, legal and/or medical affirmation process?

-4. How do I find a doctor that understands and works with transgender and gender expansive youth?
+4. How do I find a doctor that understands and works with transgender and nonbinary youth?

 5. What are the effects of hormones and are they safe for my child?